Ahdeyyy/cheatsheet/README.md

 # CHEATSHEET

-A python to generate a cheat sheet for a given language from [cht.sh](https://cht.sh)
+A python script to get a cheat sheet for a given language from [cht.sh](https://cht.sh)

 ## USAGE